-In addition to meeting the requirements of the Guidelines sections described above, a project is not eligible for an award unless it meets the requirements of Guidelines Section 7320(a).
-Further, Applicants must achieve the minimum eligibility threshold point scores in compliance with Guidelines Section 7320(b).
+A project is not eligible for an award unless it meets the requirements of Guidelines Sections 7318 and 7320(a).
+Further, Applicants must achieve a minimum point score of 90 points to be considered for a funding award.

 E. Program funding amounts and terms